r0hankrishnan/retail_analysis/README.md

 6. [Takeaways](takeaways)

 ## Data
-I am using the [UK online retail data set from the UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/352/online+retail).
-This description page for this data lists the following information about the data:
 I used the [UK online retail data set from the UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/352/online+retail) for this project.
 This description page for this data lists the following information about the data:

 ---